ruckiryan/UFC_ML/README.md

 #  UFC Fight Outcome Prediction (Machine Learning Project)

 This project uses logistic regression and ML to **predict each fighers (R/B) probability of winning** based on fighter attributes, statistics, and historical performance.
 It’s built with Python, trained locally in VS Code, and will later be deployed using **Google Vertex AI**.
+Currently, two UFC events (UFC322, UFCQatar) have been trained and predicted.
+The next event UFC 323: Merab vs Yan.

 ---